Feature request #297

 See ticket #54 for some other wishes to do with labels.

-#2 Updated by Redmine Admin over 10 years ago
+#2 Updated by Redmine Admin almost 11 years ago

 Maybe I don't get something, but the way I understand what you are saying means that the 1246 should be somewhere within the the polygon it belongs to, ie. the yellow-highlited one?
 But it's not, as yuo can see - it's way under that polygon.
 This is the main problem.

-#6 Updated by Tim Sutton almost 10 years ago
+#6 Updated by Tim Sutton about 10 years ago

 Replying to [comment:4 firstname.lastname@example.org]: